 Ventilation and Hygiene Matter

-Steel containers heat up fast, so go with roof-mounted exhaust fans when wall space is tight.
-Line your walls with stainless steel panels—they’re easy to clean and meet hygiene standards.
-Add a sloped floor toward a drain to make cleaning simple after service.
+Steel containers heat up fast, so prioritize roof-mounted exhaust fans when wall space is tight.
+Line walls with stainless steel panels—they’re easy to clean and meet hygiene standards.
+Install a sloped floor with a central drain for effortless cleanup after daily operations.

 Why Work with a Container Home Manufacturer for Your Kitchen Build